mas-chat/mas/doc/MAS-client-API.md

 **sessionId**: Must NOT exist in the initial listen request.
 In all other requests sessionID must be set to value (string) that the server returned with SESSIONID command.

-**seq**: Must be set to 0 in the initial listen request.
-Must be then increased by one after every received HTTP response to listen request from the server.
+**seq**: Sequence number.
+Must be set to 0 in the initial listen request.
+Must be then increased by one after every succesfully received HTTP response from the server.
+Sequence numbers give protection against network errors.
+For example, consider a situation where the client sends listen request with seq 13.
+New chat message has arrived so the server responds with ADDTEXT command.
+From the server point of view, new chat message has now been delivered to the client.
+It is however possible that HTTP response gets lost in the network and client never receives it.
+In this case the client generated HTTP ajax request fails and so the client doesn't increase sequence number.
+Then during the next round, server sees that the sequence number is still 13 and concludes that the client didn't receive its previous response.
+This triggers the server to resend the ADDTEXT command in addition to possible new commands.

 Overal server response format to MAS listen request is: